kohesive/injekt/README.md

 ## Injecting Configuration with Typesafe Config

-Injekt can also load, bind to objects, and inject configuration using Typesafe Config.
-Read more in the [injekt-config-typesafe module](config-typesafe/).
+Injekt + Klutter library can also load, bind to objects, and inject configuration using Typesafe Config.
+Read more in the [klutter/config-typesafe](https://github.com/klutter/klutter/tree/master/config-typesafe) module.

 ## Generics, Erased Type and Injection